Setting up and maintaining your development environment¶

 The first challenge you will encounter is setting up and maintaining your development environment.

-Start by installing a development release on your platform:
+Start by setting up a development environment:

 Once you’ve set up your development environment we recommend start simple: